GNavarro-DA/ih_datamadpt1121_project_m2/README.md

 4. Export final dataset to .csv file
 5. Open the dataset with Tableau Public

-## ** Step 2: Exploratory Analysis**
+## **Step 2: Exploratory Analysis**
 1. Descriptive statistics with Tableau
 2. First insights of the data based on descriptive statistics
 3. Graphical representation of descriptive statistics and relations

-## ** Step 3: Identification of needs to develop the dashboard and development of the dashboard **
+## **Step 3: Identification of needs to develop the dashboard and development of the dashboard **
 This was the longest step.

-I wanted to create a single dashboard that allows a customer to see diamonds availability based on two parameters: price (budget) and one diamond feature that the customer choices by him/herself regarding what is important to him/her.
+__Aim:__ To create a single dashboard that allows a customer to see diamonds availability based on two parameters: one is the price (budget) and the other is a diamond feature that the customer will choice by him/herself regarding what is important to him/her (within the options: Cut, Color, Clarity).

-For that reason I needed a dynamic dashboard that changes with Customer's choices and shows important data summarized in a clear visualization.
+For that reason I needed a dynamic dashboard that changes with Customer's choices and that shows important data summarized in a clear visualization.

 I created parameters to allow the customer to choice between some options and Calculated Fields based on those parameters.